Danijel-Enoch/lemon-markets-submission/03-economics-and-token.md

 ## Protocol Economics

 Lemonloopa operates on a simple and transparent fee structure designed to generate sustainable revenue while keeping trading costs predictable for users.
-All fees are collected in SOL and routed directly to the Lemonloopa treasury during the current beta phase.
+All fees are collected in ETH and routed directly to the Lemonloopa treasury during the current beta phase.

 **Fee Structure:**
 * Base fee: 0.05% per position
 * Leverage fee: 0.05% per leverage unit (e.g., 2x leverage = 0.1% total fee in beta)
-* Minimum trade size: 0.01 SOL
+* Minimum trade size: 0.01 ETH

 This structure ensures that fees scale proportionally with risk and position size, creating a sustainable revenue model that grows with platform usage.